-09 Jun Veterinary Practice Act signed by Governor, goes into effect August 10, 2022
+09 Jun Changes to Veterinary Practice Act go into effect August 10, 2022

 The 2022 Colorado Veterinary Practice Act (HB22-1235) was signed by Governor Polis on Wednesday, June 8, 2022.
-This means the updated Veterinary Practice Act will go into effect on Wednesday, August 10 at 12:01 am.
+The updated Veterinary Practice Act went into effect on Wednesday, August 10 at 12:01 am.
 Read the full bill summary here.

 What are the changes to the Veterinary Practice Act?

 Colorado’s new Veterinary Practice Act went into effect on August 10, 2022.
 There are portions of the act that will go into effect at a later date — these portions are noted below.

 - Continues the veterinary practice act for 11 more years until 2033.

 - Establishes title protection regulation of veterinary technicians (this amendment was proposed jointly by CVMA and CACVT), which goes into effect January 1, 2023.
 Click here to read our full article and timeline of what this means.

 - Expands the administration of rabies vaccines (Note: While this changes Colorado statute, Colorado is a home rule state which means that local municipalities have the power to enforce rules differently than the state — read more further down):